-We want to encourage all MoveIt! users to contribute back to the open source project, whether enhancing documentation, answer user questions, reporting & fixing bugs, reviewing pull requests, or adding new features.
+First off, thank you for considering contributing to MoveIt - it’s people like you that make this motion planning framework such a quality project.
+We want to encourage all MoveIt users to contribute back to the open source project, whether enhancing documentation, answer user questions, writing blog posts, reporting & fixing bugs, reviewing open pull requests, or adding new features.

-README.md files should be mainly used to redirect users to the corresponding Sphinx files and website pages.
+README.md files should be mainly used to redirect users to the corresponding tutorial and website pages.

-Tutorials are documented as reStructredText files (similar to Markdown) using Sphinx in moveit_tutorials.
+Tutorials are documented as reStructredText files (similar to Markdown) using Sphinx in the moveit_tutorials source repository.
 These tutorials mostly use the PR2 as their example robot and include example source code you can run.
-To edit or add more tutorials, create Github pull requests to that repo and the maintainers will graciously approve your help after review.
+To edit or add more tutorials, create Github pull requests to that repository and the maintainers will graciously approve your help after review.

 Once you have created new Sphinx documentation, you’ll need to create links to it from the main moveit.ros.org website so that other users can find it.
 Additionally, some higher level documentation can be found directly on this website, so you’ll need to edit it there as well.